Hello class ~ take your seats… today’s lecture will focus on turbidity issues in swimming pools, commonly known as cloudy pool water.

 Many pool owners ask themselves “Why is my pool water cloudy”, this side of Memorial day.

-The simple answer is that particulate matter, too small to be effectively filtered out, has come out of solution.
+The simple answer is that particulate matter, too small to be effectively filtered, has come out of solution.

 I’ll ask you to remember a common 8th grade science experiment; of adding salt (or sugar) to water, until the solution reaches the point of saturation, where it can no longer absorb more salts, and the salt stops dissolving.